CasLudwig/Grounding-computational-cognitive-models/README.md

 ## Disclaimer

-If the code does not work because your setup is different from mine (see below), there is not much I can do about this although I'm happy to try and help.
+If the code does not work because your setup is different from mine (see below), there is not much I can do about this, although I'm happy to try and help.
 If the code does not work properly because there are errors, please let me know and I will of course fix as soon as I can.

 ## Environment